ra1fh/nonpareil/README.rst

 * The build system has been replaced with CMake 3
 * Some correctness and compilation fixes
-* ROMs will be downloaded during the build.
+* ROMs are not included and will be downloaded during the build.

 Currently it is able to simulate some of the HP calculators introduced between 1972 and 1982: